 We're open every weekday, between 10:00 and 17:30.

 Any adult capable of navigating a semi-hazardous environment without supervision.
 It's essential that you're mature enough to understand the risks, and able-bodied enough not to pose a threat to your own safety or that of fellow members.

-Yes and no. Our membership is currently 100% male and our focus is on providing a space for men predominantly.
-Not only are retired and out of work men a woefully under-served demographic, but men are generally more relaxed when there are no women around.
-Don't ask us why!
+Yes and no. Our membership is almost entirely male and our focus is on providing a space for men predominantly.
+Not only are retired and out of work men a woefully under-served demographic, but men are generally more talkative when there are fewer women around.

 That said, we named it Ascot Shed to let the door swing both ways.
-Members of the fairer sex are welcome to join and muck in with the gents, but should be aware that it's a fairly harsh environment; Cuts and grazes seem to spontaneously appear; Safety boots are essential.
+Members of the fairer sex are welcome to join and muck in with the gents, but should be aware that it's a fairly harsh environment; Cuts and bruises may spontaneously appear; Safety boots are strongly advised.

 UK Men's Sheds Association [FAQ link].